-Property Туре Description nodes Hash Array Required.
+Property Туре Description nodes Type Hash Array Required.
 A list of nodes.
-The list of nodes contains: • ip Required string.
+The list of nodes contains: ip Required string.
 The address of the node. port Required integer.
-The port number of this node. draining Optional boolean.
+The port number of this node. weight Optional integer.
+A number used to represent the weighting to apply to this node, relative to all other nodes.
+Use this field if your service uses a weighted load balancing algorithm, such as weighted round robin.
+For more information, see "Load Balancing" on page 60. draining Optional boolean.
 Set to true to establish this node as being in a "draining" state. disabled Optional boolean.
 Set to true to establish this node as disabled and not accepting traffic.
 This can be useful as a default, or fall-back, position in your script, such that the pool is populated with a notional list of what nodes would be present in the event of an error.